halcy/Mastodon.py/docs/index.rst

 Before you can use the mastodon API, you have to register your application (which gets you a client key and client secret) and then log in (which gets you an access token).
 These functions allow you to do those things.
+Additionally, it is also possible to programmatically register a new user.

 For convenience, once you have a client id, secret and access token, you can simply pass them to the constructor of the class, too!